Universal decoherence due to gravitational time dilation: Abstract

 \section{Abstract}

-Phenomena inherent to quantum theory on curved space-time, such as Hawking radiation \cite{ref:Hawking1974}, are typically assumed to be only relevant at extreme physical conditions: at high energies and in strong gravitational fields.
-Here we consider low-energy quantum mechanics in the presence of weak gravitational time dilation and show that the latter leads to universal decoherence of quantum superpositions.
-Time dilation induces a universal coupling between internal degrees-of-freedom and the centre-of-mass of a composite particle and we show that the resulting entanglement causes the particle's position to decohere.
-We derive the decoherence timescale and show that the weak time dilation on Earth is already sufficient to decohere micro-scale objects.
-No coupling to an external environment is necessary, thus even completely isolated composite systems will decohere on curved space-time.
-In contrast to gravitational collapse models \cite{ref:Penrose1996, ref:Diosi1989}, no modification of quantum theory is assumed.
-General relativity therefore can account for the emergence of classicality and the effect can in principle be tested in future matter wave experiments with large molecules \cite{ref:Arndt1999, ref:Eibenberger2013} or with trapped microspheres \cite{ref:Kiesel2013, ref:Asenbaum2013}.
+The physics of low-energy quantum systems is usually studied without explicit consideration of the background spacetime.
+Phenomena inherent to quantum theory on curved space-time, such as Hawking radiation, are typically assumed to be only relevant at extreme physical conditions: at high energies and in strong gravitational fields.
+Here we consider low-energy quantum mechanics in the presence of gravitational time dilation and show that the latter leads to decoherence of quantum superpositions.
+Time dilation induces a universal coupling between internal degrees of freedom and the centre-of-mass of a composite particle.
+The resulting correlations cause decoherence of the particle's position, even without any external environment.
+We also show that the weak time dilation on Earth is already sufficient to decohere micron scale objects.
+Gravity therefore can account for the emergence of classicality and the effect can in principle be tested in future matter wave experiments.